ioakeim-h/boot.dev/Learn Linux.md

 2. Navigate to the home directory and open the file using `nano .bashrc`.
 Add the export command to the end of the file.
 3. Press CRTL + O, then press Enter and CRTL + X to exit.

+Troubleshooting:
-Troubleshooting: Ensure you use the absolute path without a trailing slash.
-The final result should look something like this: `export PATH="$PATH:/home/ihadjimpalasis/worldbanc/private/bin"`
+* Ensure you use the absolute path without a trailing slash.
+The final result should look something like this:
+`export PATH="$PATH:/home/ihadjimpalasis/worldbanc/private/bin"`
+* When working in WSL and accessing Windows files from the shell, you must include `/mnt`, the mount point for Windows drives, in the path.
+For example, `C:\` in Windows becomes `/mnt/c/` in WSL.

 ---